lawrencecyh/lawrencecyh.github.io/_posts/2017-07-24-eastcoasttrip.md

 <!--endexcerpt-->
 *****

 The stated reason for this trip was to go to Toronto for a Muse concert (and food.
 It's always about food.)
-But then we figured since we're already flying all the way there, might as well include a couple more cities just because why not.
+But then we figured since we're already flying all the way there, might as well include a couple more cities, just because why not.
 And so plane tickets were booked and I hopped on a red-eye flight to Toronto.

 ***July 14-15, 2017***